yshi0730/cse15l-lab-reports/lab-report-2-week-1.md

   * When you ssh, you can type the command at the end of the ssh command to execute the command then automatically logging out.
       For example:
+      ```
+      ssh cs15lfa22cs@ieng6.ucsd.edu "ls"
+      ```
+      This command loggs you in to the server and list files in the directory.
+Then, it automatically loggs you out from the server, returning to your local computer.

       <img width="388" alt="Screen Shot 2022-09-29 at 11 40 06 PM" src="https://user-images.githubusercontent.com/78475359/193206648-03b78359-324c-4191-9851-2b559bb91d0a.png">